metaterminal/metaterminal.fyi/content/blog/the-complex-art.md

 tags = ["literature","analysis","mystery"]
 +++

-I feel like, by virtue of my character, I should enjoy the average murder mystery more.
-I love puzzles; I like crime stories; I enjoy intrigue and reveals and twists and a-ha moments in fiction.
+I feel like, by virtue of my character, I should enjoy the average murder mystery more.<!-- more --> I love puzzles; I like crime stories; I enjoy intrigue and reveals and twists and a-ha moments in fiction.
 Therefore it should be that I enjoy the genre which stakes its claim on all of these things most strongly.
 And I do -- or, at least, I think I do -- because the very best mystery novel can inhabit my brain for days or months or years.

 But I also don't.
 Or, at least, I think I don't.
 I am bored by many mysteries, and often from the outset.
 I think part of this is that mysteries are one of the most formulaic genres (paralleled only perhaps by the heist).
 Anything with a formula will be applied formulaicly by many authors.
 The problem is that this formula is not enough.
 Or, rather, that it is not the formula that is *interesting*.
 Maybe some readers come to mysteries to meet the detective, see the suspects, and slowly document all the clues over the course of the story.